FAQs FOR SELLERS

 Many issues including price and commission affect showing activity, and each seller’s strategy is different.
 You may find that maximum market exposure is achieved when competitive commissions are offered.
 If you want less agent participation, adjust the commission accordingly.
-The choice is up to you, and to ensure we stay in compliance with MLS rules the lowest we will advertise is $500.00

 CAN I JUST SAY THE COMMISSION IS "NEGOTIABLE"?

-No. multiple listing service rules require that you disclose the commission in your listing.
+No. Multiple listing service rules require that you disclose the commission in your listing.
 You are agreeing that you will pay that commission if an agent represents a buyer on the terms and conditions you advertise.

 WHAT DO REAL ESTATE AGENTS THINK OF MLS4OWNERS.COM?